TirendazAcademy/TirendazAcademy/README.md

 ### Hi There 👋

-Our aim is to create content on data science, AI, machine learning, deep learning, and cloud computing and try to make these areas understandable for everyone.
+Our aim is to create content on generative AI, data science, machine learning, and deep learning, and try to make these areas understandable for everyone.
 We are a top writer in AI on Medium and a Kaggle expert.
 Don't forget to follow us on our social media accounts below 👇

 ### 🔗 Let's Connect!